joeypizzas/odin-library/planning.md

 - I'll seed the program with a set of initial books.
 This will help get a feel for the program's value when they first view it, which would be more difficult with an empty library.
 - Beyond the library's default books, each new book will come from the "add book" button and its corresponding form.
 ## What’s the desired output?
+- The UI described above.
+- Ability to create new books and dynamically display them in the UI.
+- Dynamically adjust read status of existing books.
+- Dynamically remove existing books from the UI.
 ## Given your inputs, what are the steps necessary to return the desired output?